 The European Commission has requested ETSI to look at wireless chargers, which are currently under consideration by TCAM, in terms of assessing the suitability of existing regimes (e.g. EMC Directive, R&TTE Directive, Harmonized Standards, EC Decisions, etc.) or potentially a new one for accommodating this kind of devices.
 The report should answer the Commission's questions regarding the most appropriate path to ensure compliance with regulatory requirements.

-At meeting #2 no conclusion could be reached on any frequency range constraint]
+This report considers a number of wireless charging technologies but this report is focussed on charging devices operating in the [ISM frequency bands at 6,78MHz and 13,56]MHz.
+[At meeting #2 no conclusion could be reached on any frequency range constraint]]

 2 References

 References are either specific (identified by date of publication and/or edition number or version number) or non-specific.